grantbowering/hubot-robotstuff/README.md

 # hubot-robotstuff

+Hubot script.
 Some thoughts on what it is to be a robot.

-See [`src/robotstuff.coffee`](src/robotstuff.coffee) for full documentation.
+Responds to questions about what it is, whether it's human, whether it has feelings and what they are.

 ## Installation